What is Wisconsin's Digital Library?

 If you click the little question mark next to the holds information, you'll get further details about that title's status with regards to holds:

-You'll notice that there are three tabs to explore: Description, Details, and Reviews.
+You'll notice that there are tabs to explore: Description, Details, Reviews, and sometimes Creators.
 The Details tab will give important information about the title, such as its release date, publisher, file size, and running time (for audiobooks).

 These are some of the most important clues from the catalog as you get started.
 There is so much more to explore and please feel free to do so!